TarangParmar/fpki-guides/_common/10_troubleshooting.md

 #### How come my workstation isn't chaining to FCPCA G2?

-The most common cause of path building errors on macOS is because the full certificate chain is not trusted.
+The most common cause of path building errors on macOS is due to the full certificate chain not being trusted.
 Review "_Are there any useful commands that I should be familiar with?_" below to learn how to detect certificate trust issues.

 #### How come I can't login to an application or website with my PIV after migrating to FCPCA G2?